vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

   # OPTIONAL - Requests

   # The compression type to use before writing data.
-  compression = "gzip" # no default, one of: gzip
+  compression = "gzip" # no default, must be: gzip

   # The encoding format used to serialize the events before flushing.
-  encoding = "ndjson" # no default, one of: ndjson, text encoding = "ndjson" # no default, one of: ndjson, text
+  encoding = "ndjson" # no default, enum: ndjson, text encoding = "ndjson" # no default, enum: ndjson, text

   # Whether to Gzip the content before writing or not.
 Please note, enabling this has a slight performance cost but significantly reduces bandwidth.
   gzip = false # default